-Assistance Listing: The Beginning Farmer and Rancher Development Program (BFRDP) is listed in the Assistance Listings under the number 10.311.
+Assistance Listing Number (ALN): The Beginning Farmer and Rancher Development Program (BFRDP) is listed in the Assistance Listings under number 10.311.

-Table 1: Key Dates and Deadlines
+Table 1.
+Key Dates and Deadlines

-Task Description Deadline

-Application: 5:00 P.M.
-Eastern, May 19, 2022

-Letter of Intent: Not Required

-ApplicantsComments: Within six months from the issuance of this notice

-(NIFA may not consider comments received after the sixth month)
+Task Description Deadline Application: 5:00 P.M.
+Eastern, April 27, 2023 Letter of Intent: Not Required Applicants Comments: Within six months from the issuance of this notice (NIFA may not consider comments received after the sixth month)

-Advancing Diversity, Equity, Inclusion, and Accessibility.
-NIFA recognizes research, education, and extension efforts will have the greatest impacts when equity is grounded in the programs.
+Advancing Diversity, Equity, Inclusion, and Accessibility (DEIA).
+National Institute of Food and Agriculture (NIFA) recognizes research, education, and extension efforts will have the greatest impacts when programs are grounded in DEIA.
 NIFA is committed to enhancing diversity, equity, inclusion, and accessibility of programs and encourages individuals, institutions, and organizations from underserved communities to apply to funding opportunities as lead, co-lead, or subaward recipient(s), and to engage as leaders in the peer panel review process to support the development of strong networks and collaborations.
 NIFA encourages applications that engage diverse communities and have broad impacts through research, education, extension, and integrated activities to address current and future challenges.

 Stakeholder Input.
-The National Institute of Food and Agriculture (NIFA) seeks commentson all request for applications (RFAs) so it can deliver programs efficiently, effectively, with integrity, and with a focus on customer service.
-NIFA considers comments, to the extent possible when developing RFAs and use comments to help meet the requirements of Section 103(c)(2) of the Agricultural Research, Extension, and Education Reform Act of 1998 (7 U.S.C.
+NIFA seeks comments on all request for applications (RFAs) so it can deliver programs efficiently, effectively, with integrity, and with a focus on customer service.
+NIFA considers comments, to the extent possible when developing RFAs and uses comments to help meet the requirements of Section 103(c)(2) of the Agricultural Research, Extension, and Education Reform Act of 1998 (7 U.S.C.
 7613(c)(2)).
 Applicants may submit written comments to Policy@usda.gov (email is for comments only).
 Please use the following subject line: Response to the Beginning Farmer and Rancher Development Program (BFRDP) RFA.